mlojewski-me/mail-vagrant/README.md

 # Usage

-Build and install the [Ubuntu Base Box](https://github.com/rgl/ubuntu-vagrant).

-Run `vagrant up mail` to configure the `mail.example.com` mail server environment.

-Run `vagrant up satellite` to configure the `satellite.example.com` environment in Postfix Satellite mode that relays all mails to the mail server environment.
+Run `vagrant up` to configure the `vagrant.mail.vagrant` mail server environment.

-Configure your system `/etc/hosts` file with the `example.com` and `mail.example.com` domains:
+Configure your system `/etc/hosts` file with the `mail.vagrant` domain:

-    192.168.33.254 example.com
-    192.168.33.254 mail.example.com
+    192.168.33.254 mail.vagrant

-Access http://mail.example.com and follow the instructions to configure your Mail Client with a pre-configured account (all use the `password` password):
+Access http://mail.vagrant and follow the instructions to configure your Mail Client with a pre-configured account (all use the `password` password):

-    alice@example.com
-    bob@example.com
-    carol@example.com
-    dave@example.com
-    eve@example.com
-    frank@example.com
-    grace@example.com
-    henry@example.com
+    alice@mail.vagrant
+    bob@mail.vagrant
+    carol@mail.vagrant
+    dave@mail.vagrant
+    eve@mail.vagrant
+    frank@mail.vagrant
+    grace@mail.vagrant
+    henry@mail.vagrant

-This also has some pre-configured aliases to `alice@example.com`:
+This also has some pre-configured aliases to `alice@mail.vagrant`:

     root
     abuse